pounders82/pounders82.github.io/index.md

 													<!--project popup description-->
 													<p>
-														A group project for our senior software design capstone class inspired by our collective frustration with current social media’s focus on making our backlogs public
+														A group project for our senior software design capstone class inspired by our collective frustration with having to paid to stream our own music or having to paid for expensive portable devices.
+We designed an application that turns your home computer into a server.
+Then connecting to the internet anywhere, users can access and stream their own music.
+This project was created using the MERN stack.
+MongoDB, Express.js, React, and Node.js.
+Google OAuth was used for user authentication.
 													</p>

 												</div>